War crimes trials in Soviet Estonia: The crimes

 While the accused may have been involved in other crimes against humanity during the German occupation of Estonia, the trial focused on the events of September 1942.
-According to testimony of the survivors, at least two transports with about 2,100–2,150 people, arrived at the railway station at Raasiku, one from Theresienstadt concentration camp with Czechoslovakian Jews and one from Berlin with German Jews.
+According to testimony of the survivors, at least two transports with about 2,100–2,150 people, arrived at the railway station at Raasiku, one from Theresienstadt concentration camp with Czechoslovak Jews and one from Berlin with German Jews.
 Around 1,700–1,750 people, mainly Jews, not selected for work at the Jägala camp were taken to Kalevi-Liiva and shot.

 Transport Be 1.9.1942 from Theresienstadt arrived at the Raasiku station on September 5, 1942, after a five-day trip.

 According to testimony by one of the accused, Gerretts, eight busloads of Estonian auxiliary police had arrived from Tallinn.
 A selection process was supervised by Ain-Ervin Mere, chief of Sicherheitspolizei in Estonia; those not selected for slave labor were sent by bus to an execution site near the camp.
 Later the police in teams of 6 to 8 men would execute the Jews by machine gun fire, on other hand, during later investigation some guards of camp denied participation of police and said that execution was done by camp personnel.
 On the first day a total of 900 people were murdered in this way.
 Gerrets told that he had fired a pistol at a victim who was still making noises in the pile of bodies.
 The whole operation was directed by Obersturmführer Heinrich Bergmann and Oberscharführer Julius Geese.

 Usually able bodied men were selected to work on the oil shale mines in northeastern Estonia.
 Women, children, and old people would be executed on arrival.
 In the case Be 1.9.1942 however, the only ones chosen for labor and to survive the war were a small group of young women who were taken through concentration camps in Estonia, Poland and Germany to Bergen- Belsen, where they were liberated.
 Camp commandant Laak used the women as sex slaves, killing at least one who refused to comply.